blackbing/install-prompt-banner/README.md

 # install-prompt [![npm version](https://badge.fury.io/js/install-prompt.svg)](https://badge.fury.io/js/install-prompt) [![Build Status](https://api.travis-ci.org/blackbing/install-prompt.svg?branch=master)](https://travis-ci.org/blackbing/install-prompt) [![codecov](https://codecov.io/gh/blackbing/install-prompt/branch/master/graph/badge.svg)](https://codecov.io/gh/blackbing/install-prompt)

-This is a small library for handling install Banner for Progreww Web Application(PWA).
+This is a small library for handling install Banner for Progressive Web Apps(PWA).

+# Why

+When developing Progressive Web Apps(PWA), the timing of Install App Banner is confused.
+The default prompt behavior is not cool for users.
+I create a simple count and  limit to decide when should prompt the install banner for user.
+This library is very tiny implemention from *Deferring or cancelling the prompt* <https://developers.google.com/web/fundamentals/app-install-banners/>.
+You can add it with whatever user's interaction in your web site.

+For example,

+* click "Call to Action" 3 times
+* check latest more than 3 times
+* viewed more than 2 pages.

 # Dependency